Skip to content

 Disclaimer

-This is NOT an official Tailwind CSS extension and is NOT affiliated with Tailwind Labs Inc.
+This is not an official Tailwind CSS extension and has no affiliation with Tailwind Labs Inc.

 Prerequisites

-This extension uses npm for multiple features, so you should have npm installed to avoid errors.
+This extension uses npm and node, so you should have them installed.

 To check if you have npm installed, run npm -v in the terminal.

-If you do not have npm installed, follow this tutorial from the official npm docs.
+If you do not have npm installed, follow the official install guide from the official npm docs.

 IntelliSense

-Tailwind CSS classes show up in the IntelliSense completion menus in Razor, HTML, and CSS files:
+Get Tailwind class suggestions in Razor, HTML, and CSS files:

 Intellisense Demo